-WWE WrestleMania 35: Results, ratings, surprises and new champions
+WWE Wrestlemania 35: Results, ratings, surprises and new champions

 Ric Flair, who Batista attacked in the lead up to this match, appears.
 He slips a sledgehammer to Triple H and distracts Batista.
 Triple H hits Batista with the hammer, Pedigree and 1-2-3.

-Rating: 4 stars.
+Rating: 3.75 stars.
 Lots of tricks here.
 Chairs, tables, sledgehammers, nose rings.
 The match was hurt by a tired crowd, but still great.
-If this was Batista's last match, it was one befitting his career.
+This was a memorable way for Batista to go out.

 John Cena, PhD, returns